 ZF gear is a manufacturer of high-precision gearboxes for the wind energy industry.
 The factory shop floor has a series of critical equipment in production that needs to work on a 24 x 7 basis.
 Frequent failures of legacy machines were leading to disruption in the product line.
 To solve this, our wireless condition monitoring solution, comprised of sensor systems, gateway, and data visualization tools was retrofitted, which would monitor vibrations from the equipment.

 In devising a monitoring maintenance plan, the operations team was able to identify gradually developing faults such as irregularities in temperature, pressure, vibration, and humidity levels.
 This early identification enabled scheduled maintenance, and they were able to plan downtimes needed for maintenance, thus increasing machine availability and reducing overall operating costs.

 As seen above, Industrial monitoring is a crucial component of implementing Industry 4.0 practices, and the following are a few of the benefits:

 - Improve equipment availability and manufacturing process reliability

 - Cost savings over traditional preventive maintenance

 There are many other advantages besides these when considering Industry 4.0 practices, the major one being that it paves the way for easier adoption of smart factory practices.

-A good majority of manufacturing industries are still caught up between the traditional assembly line and small-scale implementation of automated processes.
+A good majority of manufacturing industries are still caught up between the traditional assembly line and the small-scale implementation of automated processes.
 Their transition to Industry 4.0 practices becomes a great challenge.
 But to catch up with the highly competitive markets, industries need to look for smart solutions that can make their transition to 4.0 quick, without affecting their performance.
 RipplesIOT industrial monitoring is one such solution that can ease this transition and pave the way for the adoption of Industry 4.0 practices